imefGames/Poplin/README.md

 # Poplin
- Poplin is a small game engine I'm developping is a means to learn about game engines.
+ Poplin is a small game engine I'm developping as a means to learn about game engines.

 ## Features
 - 2D Rendering with OpenGL